trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

 There's one more element crutical for winnning the game: picking the right team distribution across categories.

-A common strategy in fantasy basketball is called “punting” and it means to intentionally draft players who are bad at one or two categories in order to strenghen the rest of your categories.
-The idea is that because you only need to win five out of the nine categories to win a match, you should concentrate your player values.
-It is essentially letting your opponent try to win every category and concentrating on your strongest categories.
+A common strategy in fantasy basketball is called “punting” and it means to intentionally draft players who are bad at one or two categories but are strong in other areas.
+You can read more about [punting here](https://www.rotoballer.com/how-to-punt-categories-in-fantasy-basketball/538425).

-But how can we evaluate if this is even a good strategy?
+Punting is a common strategy, but how can we evaluate if this is even a good strategy?

 ## Using Game Theory to Model the Situation:
-We can use Game Theory to model this situation.
-A model in this context is just simplified version of reality that lets us.
+We can use game theory to model this situation.
+A model is just simplified version of reality that lets us make predictions and gives us some insight.

-If we think about player value being Colonel Blotto game, we can simulate a bunch of games against other strategies and try to find the best distribution for our model.
+In classical game theory there is something called a Blotto game that shares some characteristics with Fantasy Basketball.

 The setup of a Blotto game is simple: two colonels are fighting a war with equal sized armies.
 Each army is split across different areas called “battlefields”.
-For example each colonel has 100 troops distributed across 5 battlefields.
 If a colonel has more troops on a battlefield than the other colonel, that colonel wins that battlefield with their size majority, and if they win more battlefields than the other colonel they win the war.

 For example, if colonel 1 had 10 troops deployed across battlefields 1-5 as [1, 2, 4, 2, 1] against colonel 2’s troop distribution of [2, 0, 0, 3, 5]: 1<2, 2>0, 4>0, 2<3, 1<5, so colonel 2 wins 3 battlefields and colonel 1’s only wins 2 battlefields, so colonel 2 wins the war.
 In a more visually understandable way:
   ```
   Col 1 | Col 2
     [1] < [2]